 The best of these laws provide credit equal to the full retail cost of electricity, so if you send 100 kilowatt-hours to the grid, you get credit for 100 kilowatt-hours of grid power, and the usage charges on your bill can still average out to $0 over the course of a year.

 What are some common mistakes people make when looking to go energy efficient to save on bills?

 The first mistake is not getting a home energy audit before going solar.
 In most cases, it’s cheaper to improve your home’s insulation and avoid using electricity by replacing energy-intensive appliances, lights and devices than it is to pay for solar panels.
 Taking these steps can also result in a reduced cost to go solar when you’re ready.

 Finally, as alluded to above, people don’t consider that their needs will change over time.
-It’s important to consider whether you’ll be getting an electric car or want to have a home battery some time in the future, and to make sure you discuss those with a solar installer before you make the decision to buy.
-More people than you think end up wanting to add panels to an existing home solar array within a few years of first installing.
+Consider whether you’ll be getting an electric car or want to have a home battery sometime in the future, and to make sure you discuss those with a solar installer before you make the decision to buy.
+More people than you’d think end up wanting to add panels to an existing home solar array within a few years of first installing.